w3c/wai-website/_accessibility-training/topics.md

      </ul>
   </li>
   <li><a href="http://www.w3.org/WAI/Policy/">Policies Relating to Web Accessibility</a> - links to laws and policies regarding web accessibility around the world</li>
-  <li><a href="http://www.w3.org{% link _planning-and-managing/implement.md %}">Developing Organizational Policies on Web Accessibility</a> - addresses considerations that can arise when developing organizational policies on web accessibility</li>
+  <li><a href="{% link _planning-and-managing/implement.md %}">Developing Organizational Policies on Web Accessibility</a> - addresses considerations that can arise when developing organizational policies on web accessibility</li>
 </ul>
 <h4>Additional resources</h4>
 <ul>